seffyroff/charm-maas/README.md

 This is a fork of James Beedy's MAAS charm and Blake Rouse's MAAS charm.
 It uses James Beedy's interface-maas.
 Links below.

 It performs an apt install of MAAS 2.5. from the ppa:maas/next repo.
 This is necessary as Snaps are broken.
-As of this vesrion the charm only supports installing Rack or Region, and is yet to have any scale-out support added.
+As of this version the charm only supports installing Rack or Region, and scale-out support is largely untested (but implemented via leadership layer).

 # Usage

-juju deploy maas-region
-juju deploy postgresql
-juju relate maas-region:postgresql postgresql:db
+juju deploy maas region --config maas-mode=region juju deploy maas rack --config maas-mode=rack juju deploy postgresql juju relate region:postgresql postgresql:db juju relate region:region rack:rack

-Will get your region running.
+Will get your MAAS running.
 Configure prior to deployment for best results.

-Then add one or more Rack Controllers.

 You can then browse to http://ip-address:5240/MAAS to configure the service.

 ## Scale out Usage

-Not supported yet, multiple region deployments will currently probably re-init the database, or something else bad.
-I do plan to add this in.
+Untested but there's support for adding units for all 3 services in theory.
+Give it a try!

 ## Known Limitations and Issues

-No scale-out usage yet.
-No post-install config updates.
-Status Version is not set.
+Post-install config updating is untested.
 Probably some other issues.

 # Configuration